Rajpratik71/zfs_wiki/Buildbot-Options.md

 ```

 ## Requiring SPL Versions
+Currently, the ZFS Buildbot attempts to choose the correct SPL branch to build
+based on a pull request's base branch.
+In the cases where a specific SPL version
-The ZFS Buildbot supports specifying the SPL version to build to provide SPL pull
+needs to be built, the ZFS builbot supports specifying provide an SPL version for pull
 request testing.
 By opening a pull request against ZFS and using the `Requires-spl:`
 in a commit message, you can instruct the buildbot to use a specific SPL version.
-Below is an example of a commit message that specifies the SPL version.
+Below are examples of a commit message that specifies the SPL version.

+Build SPL from a specific pull request:
 ```
 This is a commit message